-The kernel version must match the expected kernel for the specified release version.
+For all operating systems except Ubuntu, the kernel version must match the expected kernel for the specified release version.
 For example, if /etc/redhat-release declares the system to be a Redhat 5.5 system, the kernel that is installed must match that.